Multi-Directional Subspace Editing in Style-Space: Related Work

-We summarize our contributions as follows: \begin{itemize} \item We propose OrthoGAN for expanding the concept of meaningful latent directions to multi-faceted subspaces, thereby diversifying and expanding the capabilities of the editing process. \item OrthoGAN finds orthogonal directions in StyleGAN's latent space, to promote disentanglement.
-We introduce an orthogonality loss in the model training and demonstrate its significance in preserving changing image attributes while editing others.
-We visualize the image editing qualities of the model, and show improved results in consecutive edits of multiple attributes (see \cref{fig:fig4}). \item We propose a new metric for evaluating the disentanglement properties of image editing generative models.
+We outline our contributions as follows: \begin{itemize} \item We propose MDSE to extend the concept of meaningful latent directions to multi-directional subspaces, thereby diversifying and expanding the capabilities of the editing process. \item MDSE identifies orthogonal directions in StyleGAN's latent space, to promote disentanglement.
+We introduce an orthogonality loss in the model training and demonstrate its significance in preserving some image attributes while editing others.
+We visualize the results and demonstrate improved results in consecutive edits of multiple attributes (refer to \cref{fig:fig4}). \item We develop a new metric for evaluating the disentanglement properties of image editing.
 In addition to the conventional approaches of visual comparisons, we suggest using our evaluation metrics as a quantitative measurement of disentanglement capabilities. \end{itemize}